joeydubs/cpp-playground/README.md

-If you have any comments on things I could do better, please drop me an email! [it's on my profile ;) ]
+If you have any comments on things I could do better, please drop me an email or comment!